myplaceonline/posixcube/README.md

         allows for easily packaging other scripts and resources needed by `test.sh`.

+      posixcube.sh -S -h plato@socrates cube_package install atop

+        As the remote user `plato` on the host `socrates`, install the package `atop`.
+The `-S` option is required to run the commands within cube_package as the superuser (see the Philosophy section, #3).

       posixcube.sh -h root@socrates -h seneca uptime

         Run the `uptime` command on hosts `socrates` and `seneca`